-Our Public Policy Committee welcomes the opportunity to provide this briefing for the Second Reading Debate of the Private International Law (Implementation of Agreements) Bill.
+Our Public Policy Committee welcomes the opportunity to provide this comment to the Scottish Parliament in connection with the Legislative Consent Motion regarding the Private International Law (Implementation of Agreements) Bill.
 The Committee has the following comments to put forward for consideration.